WDI-SEA/react-development-course-materials/03-Underlying Concepts/04-imperative-and-declarative-programming.md

 - Imperative and declarative programming are two terms that you might encounter.
 Most developers begin by writing _imperative_ code.
 That is to say, most developers:
 1. Outline what they need to do.
-2. Write it out step by step.
+2. Write it out step-by-step.

-- Writing pseudocode is an excellent example of writing things out step by step the imperative way.
+- Writing pseudocode is an excellent example of writing things out step-by-step the imperative way.
 For example, if we asked everyone in the room to say their name, we could conceptually write it out as seen here.

 </aside>

 ---

-To explore this the imperative way of thinking, let's open this CodePen: https://codepen.io/SuperTernary/pen/eEVVvg?editors=0010
+To explore the imperative way of thinking, let's open this CodePen: https://codepen.io/SuperTernary/pen/eEVVvg?editors=0010

-- We could write that out in Javascript by creating an array of those people.
+- We could write that out in JavaScript by creating an array of those people.

 ```js
 let room = ['Superman', 'Black Panther', 'Wonder Woman', 'Iron Man']